Information about heritage protection in the city of Leicester and what actions we're taking.

-The conservation advisory panel meets monthly and is made up of local historians and relevant experts who give heritage advice on planning applications with significant heritage implications.
+The conservation advisory panel meets monthly and is made up of local historians, architects and relevant experts who give heritage advice on planning applications with significant heritage implications.
 Minutes can be found in the quick link above.
-A timetable of meeting dates can be downloaded below.

 Leicester is a city with a long and illustrious past; stretching from the time when the first prehistoric people passed through the area, to the rich and varied city we see today.
 Highlights of this past include development of the Roman city and establishment as a tribal capital in the second century AD; it being the location of the main residence of the Dukes of Lancaster in the fourteenth century; and the prosperity brought about by the hosiery industry in the nineteenth and early twentieth centuries.

 Leicester has a clearly defined historic core.
 This is the area within the town defences first established in the Roman period and re-adopted in the medieval period, along with areas outside those defences in which it is known that there were Roman cemeteries, Roman or medieval suburbs and medieval religious houses.